mtusnio/chinesedict/README.md

-# Mandarin & Cantonese Pop-Up dictionary
+# Chinese-English Popup Dictionary - Mandarin & Cantonese

-A fork of the (https://github.com/cschiller/zhongwen)[Zhongwen] extension.
-Support for Cantonese
-(https://cantonese.org/download.html)[CC-Canto] dictionary and jyutping display was added.

 ## Contributions

 If you would like to contribute to the project feel free to open issues or, even better, pull requests.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 ## Highlights